farhaanshareef/portfolio/README.md

 #### JMeter
   - Open-source tool for load and performance testing.
   - Created extensive testplans for the stakeholders and generated HTML reports.
+  - Implemented data-driven testing using JSON and CSV files.

 #### Postman
+  - Popular API testing tool with a user-friendly interface.
+  - Created collections and performed unit testing for each endpoint using Postman.
+  - Conducted end-to-end testing using the collection runner feature in Postman.
+  - Implemented data-driven testing using JSON and CSV files in Postman.

 #### Cypress
 #### Appium
 #### Pycharm IDE